 In the normal course of its operations, the Organization continuously reviews the financial situation of its clients.
 The Organization establishes allowances for doubtful accounts while keeping in mind the specific credit risk of clients, their historic tendencies and economic situation.
-Funding receivable is to be received from two entities.
+Approximately 86% of the total trade accounts are to be received from three entities.
 The Organization considers that there is no significant credit risk arising from this situation.